 Dr. Josh Scacco was quoted in a Washington Post article concerning the Florida U.S. Senate race.

 Aph Ko makes the New York Times with her research and advocacy work about race and veganism.

 Dr. Aisha Durham's book, Home with Hip Hop Feminism, is included on the "Lemonade Syllabus" under Black Feminist Studies.
 The syllabus was used at the University of Tennessee at Chattanooga's "Lemonade Week," exploring the topics explored in Beyonce's visual album.

 Dr. Aisha Durham is featured on a WTSP discussing the importance of the new Wonder Woman movie.
-Watch the interview and read the article.

 Dr. Aisha Durham spoke with reporter Emerald Morrow of Tampa Bay's WTSP 10 News in an interview discussing the meaning and significance of Beyonce's "Formation" video and halftime performance at Super Bowl 50.